khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Arrivals.md

 Example:

-> **Pilot:** _**"Bahrain Radar, GFA520 with you F260, Airbus A320, Information C"**_
+> **Pilot:** _**"Bahrain Radar, GFA520, FL260, Airbus A320, Information C."**_

-Once you have made initial contact the controller will identify you on radar and proceed to give you instructions for how you should arrive into Bahrain.
+Once you have made initial contact, the controller will proceed to give you instructions for how you should arrive into Bahrain.
+This will include an **expected approach* and a **Standard Terminal Arrival Route (STAR)**.

-## Standard Terminal Arrival Routes & Approach
+## Standard Terminal Arrival Routes

-Bahrain has 3 stars.
+Bahrain has 3 STARs.
 They are applicable to both 12L and 30R.

 |     **Direction**     |   **STAR**   |
 |:---------------------------:|:---------------------:|